Review of: Rebalance IRA

-One of the issues that comes with investing with traditional portfolio managers is you run the risk of seeing lower real returns because of fees.
-Co-founder Mitch Tuchman points out that a Vanguard report found that over 10 years, about 29.6 percent of your investor returns can be “eaten up” by fees.
+One of the issues that come with investing with traditional portfolio managers is you run the risk of seeing lower real returns because of fees.
+Co-founder Mitch Tuchman points out that a Vanguard report found that, over 10 years, about 29.6 percent of your investor returns can be “eaten up” by fees.

 Other studies, including those run by think tanks like Demos, point out it’s possible to lose as much as $150,000 due to unnecessary 401(k) fees over your lifetime.
 Putting more assets in an IRA is one way to combat these fees.

 Says Tuchman, “[O]ur (advisors) don’t take commissions on any investments they recommend.”
 For that reason, you don’t have to worry about either conflict of interest or having your account churned to generate fee income.

 - Worry-free investing — Rebalance IRA handles the entire job of investment management for you, leaving you free to concern yourself with other things.

 - Serious diversification — Adding real estate and foreign investments to your portfolio provides greater diversification than many other robo-advisors and even many balanced funds.

 - High level of personal service — Having both an investment advisor and a service representative is a higher level of personal service than investors typically get, particularly with automated investment platforms.

 - High minimum initial deposit — The $100,000 minimum will keep small and new investors from using the service.